Masks are required to be seen at in-person practice location. Thank you!

-Dr. Samantha Collum is a psychologist in Providence, Rhode Island.
+Dr. Samantha Collum is a psychologist in Rhode Island.
 Dr. Collum's specialties include trauma, anxiety, anger management, relationships, depression, and college, graduate, and medical students' mental health.

-Dr. Collum uses Acceptance and Commitment Therapy, Cognitive Behavioral Therapy, and Interpersonal Therapy in her sessions.
+Dr. Collum also uses Acceptance and Commitment Therapy, Cognitive Behavioral Therapy, and Interpersonal Therapy in her sessions.
 She combines these evidence-based techniques with her warm, empathic, and direct style to create an atmosphere for growth.
-Dr. Collum sees young adults, college students, graduate students, medical students, adults, and older adults in her private practice.
+Dr. Collum sees young adults, college students, graduate students, medical students, and adults in her private practice.

 Trauma - Including dealing with past sexual assault, childhood trauma, environmental trauma (e.g. witnessing/experiencing violence), PTSD (post traumatic stress disorder)

 Anxiety - Generalized anxiety, social anxiety, panic attacks, specific phobias